 The A.A.
-(Biblical Studies) degree is designed for students who desire a quality education, practical ministry experience, and a strong spiritual environment who do not wish to pursue a ministry-focused degree.
-It will be of special interest to those who wish to deepen their knowledge of and appreciation for the bible and theology, including lay people in local churches.
+(Biblical Studies) degree is designed for students who desire a quality education, practical ministry experience, and a strong spiritual environment.
+It will be of special interest to those who wish to deepen their knowledge of and appreciation for the bible and theology and to serve as active lay people within local churches and ministries.

-It may also be of value to those who already have an undergraduate degree who wish to enrol in Kingswood's Master of Arts in Pastoral Theology but who do not have the necessary prerequisites or the dual enrolment courses.
+It may also be of value to those who already have an undergraduate degree who wish to enrol in Kingswood's Master of Arts in Pastoral Theology but who do not have the necessary foundational courses.

 Objectives of the A.A.
-(Biblical Studies) degree:
+(Biblical Studies) degree

-- be enriched through intensive study of Scripture and its application in ministry, including lay ministry; - be strengthened in their faith through study of Scripture and theology, as well as Christian disciplines;
+be enriched through intensive study of Scripture and its application in ministry, including lay ministry;

-demonstrate an understanding of, and appreciation for the basic doctrines of the Christian faith and articulate them clearly.
+- be strengthened in their faith through study of Scripture and theology, as well as Christian disciplines; - demonstrate an understanding of, and appreciation for the basic doctrines of the Christian faith and articulate them clearly.